Principal Investigator

 Nonhuman research affiliates

-Ori
+Ori Gilmore

-A somewhat clumsy feline with a mysterious past, Ori can often be found crashing Zoom calls, surveying his domain from a high perch, or ambushing unsuspecting toys.
-His interests lie in trans-species prospective memory: he wants to know the optimal conditions under which his adopted humans will remember to give him treats.
+A somewhat clumsy feline with a mysterious past, Ori can often be found poking his ears into Zoom calls, sleeping in a patch of sun, or ambushing unsuspecting toys.
+His interests lie in trans-species prospective memory: he wants to optimize the conditions under which his adopted humans will remember to give him treats. |